draigbeats/DraigBeats.github.io/index.md

 ## Time to Breath!

-### With difficult years behind us, we now like to bring our North Wales communities back together again!
+### With difficult years behind us, let us come together again!

 **Our mission remains the same: raising money for our dear friend and colleague Dr Sophie Williams.
 Like in 2019 we will share a portion with Treborth Botanic Garden as a thank you for their deep support, without which there wouldn’t be a festival.
 It is widely known that Sophie has felt and still feels so passionately about Treborth Botanic Garden.**